UrbsLab/STREAMLINE/docs/source/sample.md

 It also includes a mix of categorical and numeric features, about 10% missing values, and class imbalance, i.e. 63 deceased (class = 1), and 102 surived (class 0).

-The second dataset 'hcc-data_example_no_covariates.csv' is the same as the first except we have removed two covariates, i.e. Age at Diagnosis, and Gender.
-Having this second dataset in the DemoData folder serves to illustrate how STREAMLINE can be applied to more than one dataset at once.
+The second dataset 'hcc-data_example_custom.csv' is the same as the first except we have some removed co-variates, and added columns for testing different functionalities of STREAMLINE.

-Furthermore, to demonstrate how STREAMLINE-trained models may be applied to new or replication data we have simply added a copy of 'hcc-data_example.csv', renamed 'hcc-data_example_rep.csv' within the DemoRepData folder.
+Furthermore, to demonstrate how STREAMLINE-trained models may be applied to new or replication data we have simply added a custom replication dataset 'hcc-data_example_custom_rep.csv', within the `./data/DemoRepData` folder.
-While this is not a true replication dataset (as none was available for this example) it is useful here to test out the code.
+While this is not a true replication dataset but only specifically generated for testing it is useful here to test out the code.
 However, note that model performance will be higher on this replication dataset example since it includes the data the model was trained on.

 When applying trained models to a true replication dataset users should generally expect model performance to be weaker (or similar at best) in comparison to the individual testing evaluations completed for each CV model within.